longphungtuan94/ALPR_System/README.md

 This system can detect 2 types of license plate in Vietnam, rectangle plates and square plates.
 Currently this version supports only character recognition for rectangle plates.

 # Abstract
-- write something here
+- Write something here
 # Method
-1. step 1
+1. Plate detection
-   - abc
-   - abc
+   - Sobel X for detecting vertical edges followed by a morphological transformation
+   - Finding contours which satisfy the ratio of the plate to get the possible plates
+   - Checking for characters on the possible plates found to assure it is a license plate
-2. step 2
+2. Plate recognition
-   - abc
+   - For character recognition tested several Convolutional Neural Networks.
+MobileNet_v1_0.5_128 was our final choice as it was lightweight and suitable for real-time recognition.

 # Requirements
 - Python 2.7